Skip to main content

 Course Outline

-Our Master of Social Work (NFQ Level 9) programme is a two-year full-time course that combines academic study with fieldwork placements.
+The Master of Social Work (NFQ Level 9) programme is a two-year full-time course that combines academic study with fieldwork placements.
 This programme is approved by CORU.
-When you finish this MSW you will have a qualification that enables you to register as a social worker with regulatory bodies in Ireland (CORU) and abroad.
+When you finish the MSW you will have a qualification that enables you to register as a social worker with regulatory bodies in Ireland (CORU) and abroad.
+Find out more about the School of Applied Social Studies here, about social work in UCC on X/Twitter and Linkedin.

 This MA is a full-time professional training programme running for 21 months over two academic years from the date of first registration for the programme.